The Grace Tame affair 2026

 ---------------------

-3. Debunking events of 7 October 2023
+3. Debunking 7 October

 2023

-* 8 October - around the world there are celebrations by Muslims in regards to the invasion and the killing of Israelis.
-These celebrations continue over following weeks and are taken up by the international Free Palestine movement.
-The Western media does not report on the actual events on the 7th, or make use of the footage taken by Hamas members as the killings, rapes and tortures were being carried out.
-The invasion is presented to the West and the Left as righteous revenge by the people of Gaza against Israel.
+These celebrations continue over following weeks and are celebrated by the international Free Palestine movement.
+The Western media does not in any significant or even-handed degree report on the actual events on 7 October, or make use of the footage taken by HAMAS members as the killings, rapes, decapitations, and tortures were being carried out.
+The invasion is presented to the West and the Left as righteous revenge by the people of Gaza against invasion and atrocities by Israel since 1948.
+Accurate, unbiased and detailed media reports over the remainder of 2023 are rare.
+Push-back and debunking of any such media commences, with United Nations representatives at the forefront of such attacks on truth.

 2024

 * 14 January - Randa Abdel-Fattah, A critical look at The New York Times' weaponization of rape in service of Israeli propaganda, Institute for Palestine Studies, 14 January 2024.
+This article, by an Australian-born noted anti-Semite also claiming to be Palestinian, rejects the claims of The New York Times article and compares the 7 October actions with other mass rape events which were subsequently proven.
+The text is reproduced below:

-Israeli government claims of systematic sexual violence perpetrated against Israeli women by Hamas and The New York Times article have been thoroughly and compellingly discredited and debunked by both independent investigative journalists and MENA human rights and feminist organizations and initiatives.
+Israeli government claims of systematic sexual violence perpetrated against Israeli women by HAMAS and The New York Times article have been thoroughly and compellingly discredited and debunked by both independent investigative journalists and MENA human rights and feminist organizations and initiatives.
 At this point, anybody who still insists on believing the mass rape claims and/or amplifies The New York Times report is doing so against a growing body of evidence that has called into question the credibility of the claims.

 The challenge to these allegations of systematic rape is not about claiming Israeli Jewish women cannot be victims of sexual violence.
 It is not a question of challenging the allegations because the people making them are Jewish (the argument you make if you want to smear every critique as antisemitic).
 Finally, it is not about defending Palestinian men at all costs because they are subjected to systematic brutality at the hands of the Israeli regime as a belligerent occupying power, as if this somehow excuses acts of, or can ever be an alibi for, sexual violence.
+It is about accountability, transparency, and consistency.
+Let's start with consistency.

 However, in the case of Israeli claims of mass rape on Oct.
 7, all standards of evidence and accountability have been suspended by institutionally powerful players, including Human Rights Watch.
 Indeed, those who demand that Israel be held to the same standards as everyone else are accused of antisemitism.